 Avalon Garden Centre, Churt Farnham

 It’s rare to find a PYO that offers blueberries in the UK, but this friendly farm has been growing them for 30 years, long before supermarkets started promoting them as ‘superfood’.
-They’re available from July until mid-October, depending on the weather.
-Strawberries have just become available, and are also grown until October.
+They’re available from July until mid-October, depending on the weather, alongside strawberries.

 How to get there: a train from Waterloo to Farnham takes about an hour but you'll definitely need a cab.
 In fact, it's probably more sensible to drive to this one.

 Situated in the stunning North Downs in the heart of Surrey, this PYO is open from June until the end of August.
 It comprises farm shop, traditional butcher, vineyard and tearoom.
 Strawberries (£3.95/kg) are currently ready, and raspberries will become available in July.
 The owners' second farm, Heathfield Farm in Croydon, has now closed.